Open Call for Entries

 Women artists living anywhere in Texas who have not had a solo exhibition at W&TW within the past ten years are eligible.

 Emerging, mid-career, and established artists are invited to apply.
 Our curatorial priority is to present diverse experiences and perspectives.
 We strive for each exhibition season to represent a geographically, culturally, racially, and ethnically diverse group.
 Women of color are especially encouraged to apply.
-We use an inclusive definition of woman and welcome any artists who identify as women, including those from LGBTQIA communities.
 Applicants cannot currently be enrolled in undergraduate or graduate education.
 Membership with W&TW is not a requirement nor is it a consideration in the application process.

 APPLICATION GUIDELINES